cooljoseph1/MLSS-Homework/Week 1/We Need to Talk About AI Notes.md

 AI can do a tremendous amount of good as well.

 -   Which of the possible threats from AI that was mentioned seems most important to you?
 What might convince you to change your mind?
-The most important threat mentioned to me was that there isn't much reason for AI
+The most important threat mentioned to me was that small mis-alignments in AIs can lead to disastrous outcomes.
+What might convince me to change my mind is evidence that AIs learn what human values are through "osmosis" on their training data.
+E.g., if a study came out that most LLMs pass >90% of ethics questions posed to them, I'd feel much more comfortable about this problem, since then we can hardcode in the AI asking itself whether what it's doing is ethical before taking actions.